DIVERSITY, EQUITY AND INCLUSION PROGRAM DIRECTOR

 2. Supports County’s affirmative action goals by actively performing focused outreach and recruitment efforts; works closely with the County’s Department of Employee Services management and staff to attract, develop and retain highly competent, service-oriented County employees through practices that support the County’s mission, objectives and service expectations; develops and maintains positive business relationships with individuals, organizations and community groups willing to partner on issues of workforce diversity in order to provide increasingly diverse applicant pools.

-3. Serves as an internal consultant to facilitate the development and ongoing enhancement of a strategic approach to cultivating diversity within the County, including further refinement and implementation of the County’s Strategic Diversity Plan; provides leadership to Department Directors, Elected Officials and the County Administrator in managing the cultural change process; promotes diversity as a County value by assisting departments in identifying their needs, developing action plans, implementing, monitoring and leveraging internal and external communications, gaining acceptance and ownership, and celebrating successes.
+3. Serves as an internal consultant to facilitate the development and ongoing enhancement of a strategic approach to cultivating diversity, equity, and inclusion within the County, including further refinement and implementation of the County’s Strategic Diversity Plan; provides leadership to Department Directors, Elected Officials and the County Administrator in managing the cultural change process; promotes diversity, equity, and inclusion as a County value by assisting departments in identifying their needs, developing action plans, implementing, monitoring and leveraging internal and external communications, gaining acceptance and ownership, and celebrating successes.

-4. Advises department managers and employees on personnel issues involving diversity or Equal Employment; responds to highly sensitive employee concerns related to workforce diversity issues; provides facilitation and coaching services to employees and supervisors to improve communication and deescalate employee relations issues; consults with departments on program initiatives to promote inclusion in the workplace; coordinates with Labor and Employee Relations Manager on complex employee relations issues that involve diversity issues.
+4. Advises department managers and employees on personnel issues involving diversity, equity, and inclusion or Equal Employment; responds to highly sensitive employee concerns related to workforce diversity, equity, and inclusion issues; provides facilitation and coaching services to employees and supervisors to improve communication and deescalate employee relations issues; consults with departments on program initiatives to promote inclusion in the workplace; coordinates with Labor and Employee Relations Manager on complex employee relations issues that involve diversity issues in general.

 5. Provides staff support and guidance in development of County's affirmative action plan and goals; prepares, distributes and maintains affirmative action records and data; develops, implements, and maintains auditing systems and controls to measure progress and compliance; assists departments in meeting the affirmative action plan and goals; monitors County progress in meeting affirmative action goals.

-6. Represents the County as a member or advisor on County, interagency and citizen diversity committees, including the Diversity Leadership Council, to increase representation of underserved populations and improve participation of existing committee membership; works with existing County Department Diversity Committees, including the Diversity Advisory Council, and helps to establish, charter and facilitate the planning efforts of new diversity committees and affinity groups.
+6. Represents the County as a member or advisor on County, interagency and citizen diversity committees, including the Diversity Leadership Council, to increase representation of underserved populations and improve participation of existing committee membership; works with existing County Department Diversity Committees, including the Diversity Advisory Council and Diversity Management Council, and helps to establish, charter and facilitate the planning efforts of new diversity committees and affinity groups.

 7. Prepares and submits annual budget for diversity program; monitors and controls program expenditures.